Beyond the InfiniteBeyond the Infinite, Spring 2008

 The world takes note of the uBox, and field tests are underway

 The effects of last years Yunus Challenge to increase adherence to tuberculosis drugs in rural areas are still being felt today.
 The uBox, a smart pillbox that reminds patients to take their TB medication, keeps track of when they do, and locks itself to prevent double-dosing, was developed for the Yunus Challenge.
 The team won an IDEAS Competition award, and D-Lab students helped to engineer the pillbox.
-The team later received a grant and a fellowship from the PSC.
+The team later received a grant and a fellowship from the PKG Center.
 Field tests of the product began in Bihar, India, this past January.

 The uBox has been featured in news sources including The Boston Globe and Inventorspot.com after David Chandler published an article in MITs Tech Talk.